Apraclonidine Prescribing Information

 An additive hypotensive effect has been reported with the combination of systemic clonidine and neuroleptic therapy.
 Systemic clonidine may inhibit the production of catecholamines in response to insulin-induced hypoglycemia and mask the signs and symptoms of hypoglycemia.

-Since Apraclonidine may reduce pulse and blood pressure, caution in using drugs such as beta-blockers (ophthalmic and systemic), antihypertensives, and cardiac glycosides is advised.
-Patients using cardiovascular drugs concurrently with Apraclonidine Ophthalmic Solution should have pulse and blood pressure frequently monitored.
+Since apraclonidine may reduce pulse and blood pressure, caution in using drugs such as beta-blockers (ophthalmic and systemic), antihypertensives, and cardiac glycosides is advised.
+Patients using cardiovascular drugs concurrently with apraclonidine ophthalmic solution should have pulse and blood pressure frequently monitored.
 Caution should be exercised with simultaneous use of clonidine and other similar pharmacologic agents.

-No significant change in tumor incidence or type was observed following two years of oral administration of Apraclonidine HCl to rats and mice at dosages of 1.0 and 0.6 mg/kg, up to 20 and 12 times, respectively, the maximum dose recommended for human topical ocular use.
+No significant change in tumor incidence or type was observed following two years of oral administration of apraclonidine HCl to rats and mice at dosages of 1.0 and 0.6 mg/kg, up to 20 and 12 times, respectively, the maximum dose recommended for human topical ocular use.

-Apraclonidine HCl was not mutagenic in a series of in vitro mutagenicity test, including the Ames test, a mouse lymphoma forward mutation assay, a chromosome aberration assay in cultured Chinese hamster ovary (CHO) cells, a sister chromatid exchange assay in CHO cells, and a cell transformation assay.
-An in vivo mouse micronucleus assay conducted with Apraclonidine HCl also provided no evidence of mutagenicity.
+Apraclonidine HCl was not mutagenic in a series of in vitro mutagenicity tests, including the Ames test, a mouse lymphoma forward mutation assay, a chromosome aberration assay in cultured Chinese hamster ovary (CHO) cells, a sister chromatid exchange assay in CHO cells, and a cell transformation assay.
+An in vivo mouse micronucleus assay conducted with apraclonidine HCl also provided no evidence of mutagenicity.
 Reproduction and fertility studies in rats showed no adverse effect on male or female fertility at a dose of 0.5 mg/kg (5 to 10 times the maximum recommended human dose).

-In clinical studies the overall discontinuation rate related to Apraclonidine Ophthalmic Solution was 15%.
+In clinical studies the overall discontinuation rate related to apraclonidine ophthalmic solution was 15%.
 The most commonly reported events leading to discontinuation included (in decreasing order of frequency) hyperemia, pruritus, tearing, discomfort, lid edema, dry mouth, and foreign body sensation.

-The following adverse reactions (incidences) were reported in clinical studies of Apraclonidine Ophthalmic Solution as being possibly, probably, or definitely related to therapy:
+The following adverse reactions (incidences) were reported in clinical studies of apraclonidine ophthalmic solution as being possibly, probably, or definitely related to therapy: